 Why Return to Work?

-Returning to work, even with different duties, schedule or working conditions, can help you:
+Returning to work, even with modified or alternate duties, can help you:

 - Speed up your recovery and get back to normal activities at work and at home

 - Maintain relationships with co-workers and keep your work skills up to date

 When you return to work, even with modified duties or alternate duties, you will earn your regular salary and continue to accrue vacation and make contributions to EI, CPP, and other private insurance plans provided by the workplace.

 Return to work is based on the philosophy that safe and suitable work is part of the recovery process.
 To that end, a return to work plan will help you get back to work as soon as safely possible, taking into account any physical or mental limitations caused by your injury.

 A successful return to work plan is a partnership between you, your employer and your healthcare professionals.
 Your union, health and safety committee representative or WCB contact may also be involved.

 Our main goal is to help you return to your original job.
 Depending on your injury, you may not be able to return to your original job right away.
 In that case, you and your employer will work together to decide how your how your job can be changed to allow you to return.
 This may include you doing modified or alternate duties, sometimes working reduced hours, or using different equipment to help you work.
 This is called a gradual return to work.

 Below are some examples of returning to work.

 Return to same work, modified, with same employer